 - Remember this is for your eyes only, so don’t worry if the thought you are writing about is silly or considered unrealistic.

 - Consider doing this first thing in the morning, as many people find that they are more creative during this time.

-The idea of writing on your stream of consciousness is not something that is new.
-In fact, this is one of the ways that several professional writers get their creative juices flowing and ensure that they remain at the top of their game.
+The idea of writing on your stream of consciousness is not a new concept.
+In fact, this is one of the ways that several professional authors get their creative juices flowing and ensure that they remain at the top of their game.

 With this exercise, simply play pretend and start writing!
 You are responsible for choosing the situation, the setting, the encounter that you have and whatever you see, think, feel, and hear about this scenario.

 One of the biggest benefits of this writing exercise is that it allows you to really dive into a character.
 You can work on expressing thoughts, feelings and even the scenery that is around the character in a setting that is purely your imagination.

 This writing exercise is simple and starts with: “I remember…”